meteor/postgres-packages/docs/migrations.md

 ### On Windows

-The easiest way to install PostgreSQL on Windows is with the installer from [EnterpriseDB](http://www.enterprisedb.com/products-services-training/pgdownload#windows).
+The officially recommended installation method for PostgreSQL on Windows is with the installer from [EnterpriseDB](http://www.enterprisedb.com/products-services-training/pgdownload#windows).

 The installer automatically initializes the data directory and registers PostgreSQL as a Windows Service.